AJM-L/Reverse-Image-Search/README.md

 <h1>Reverse Image Search for Painting Reccomendation</h1>

 <p>
 This project uses a kaggle <a href = "https://www.kaggle.com/datasets/mexwell/famous-paintings">dataset of famous paintings</a> and cosine similarity to retrieve images from the dataset that are similar to the input.
 It includes a jupyter notebook for file setup, and uses flask and html for the frontend.
+Re-run the jupyter notebook if you decide to add photos to the dataset, run app.py if you want to use your own image(s) as queries.
 </p>

 <h2>Setup</h2>